Cutting planes for signomial programming: Signomial-lift-free sets and intersection cuts

 \subsection{Signomial-lift-free and signomial-term-free sets}

-We introduce and study new formulations of signomial term sets.
-We transform signomial term sets into DCC sets.
+We introduce and study new formulations of signomial-term sets.
+We transform signomial-term sets into DCC sets.
 We also construct signomial term-free sets and lift them to signomial term-lift-free sets.
 The maximality of these sets is studied, and a comparison is made between signomial term-free sets derived from different DCC formulations.